 Turfgrasses vary in their ability to withstand stresses.
 Drought tolerance is a measure of how well the turf will survive extended dry periods without irrigation or rainfall.
 Turf can also be subjected to salt stress by water from an irrigation system or as spray from the ocean.
 Shade from trees or a building is a common occurrence in most landscapes.
 Turfgrasses vary in their shade tolerance.
 Wear tolerance is a measure of how well a grass continues to grow after being walked or played upon.

-Heat stress eliminates most cool-season grasses as permanent Southern lawns with the exception of tall fescue in the Piedmont and Mountain regions (>800 ft. elevation).
-Kentucky bluegrass will also grow at the upper elevations (>1000 ft. elevation) especially in shady conditions.
+Heat stress eliminates most cool-season grasses as permanent Southern lawns with the exception of tall fescue in the upper Piedmont and Mountain regions (>800 ft. elevation).
+Creeping red fescue and Kentucky bluegrass may also grow at the upper elevations (>1000 ft. elevation) especially in shady conditions.
 Fescue provides year-round green color if watered during summer.
 It, however, will not withstand open, sunny conditions for long periods of time at elevations below about 800 ft. unless the site is slightly shaded or is on a north- or northeast-facing slope.
-At lower elevations, fescue typically thins during summer, allowing crabgrass and other weeds to invade easily.
-If planted at lower elevations, expect summer disease problems, especially brown patch, and to have to re-seed periodically during fall to help thicken the fescue stand.
+At lower elevations, fescue typically thins during summer, allowing crabgrass and other weeds to easily invade the lawn.
+If planted at lower elevations, expect summer disease problems, especially brown patch, and plan to re-seed periodically during the fall to help thicken the fescue stand.